PeteClubSeven/cktap-transport-nfc-manager/README.md

 An implementation of [cktap_transport](https://github.com/PeteClubSeven/cktap-transport) using the [nfc_manager](https://github.com/okadan/flutter-nfc-manager) plugin.
 This is currently designed for NFC Manager v3, when v4 is released this plugin will be reworked to support the new API.

 ## Platform Support
+Please use the `release/v3` branch or some devices may fail when performing the `CKTapCard.wait` command.
+The custom branch also allows you to update the NFC prompt text on iOS so you can provide a better UX.
 - [x] Android
-  - Please use the `bugfix/timeout-issues` branch or some devices may fail when performing the `CKTapCard.wait` command
 - [ ] iOS

 ## Getting Started